nbahhir/tuum-account-service/README.md

 This way, the built .jar file will be located at ./build/libs/*.jar

 ## Running locally
-My project doesn't have the Dockerfile, meaning that containers and app need to be run separately.
-Containers that will be run are defined in the docker-compose file in the directory.
-There are only rabbitMq and postgre.
-You can run these by simply executing
+You can run the app either by running
 ```
 docker-compose up
 ```
-While in the directore with docker-compose file.
-Next, the app should be run either by simply running the MainApplication class in the src/main/java/com/interview/test/tuumaccountservice/TuumAccountServiceApplication.java.
-Or by running the built .jar file with the
+Since the app itself have Dockerfile and is part of docker container system.

+You can also separately run the jar of the build project.
+However, you will still need to compose-up to run postgres and rabbit mq.
 ```
 java -jar build/libs/the-app-name.jar
 ```
-This SHOULD run.

 ## Testing
 Testing could be run by using the
 ```